B1nus/lang/README.md

 - Sum types
 - Non manual-memory management
 - Multiple return
-- (questionable) Functions instead of Traits
+- (questionable) Functions instead of Traits (declare dependence on functions as compile time args)
 - (questionable) Functions instead of methods but with syntax sugar as if they are methods.
 - Compile time args/fields
 - Built in support (with parameters) for